 Weigh the Characteristics of Each Breed

-It will always be a good idea to do your research and make an educated decision so that you can get the most for yourself, your new feathered friends so you know that you have at the best egg laying chickens!
+It will always be a good idea to do your research and make an educated decision.
+This way you can get the most for yourself, your new feathered friends.
+So, you know that you have at the best egg laying chickens!